danielgross/LlamaAcademy/README.md

 ```
 ### Hardware requirements
 This code is tested with 1 RTX A6000 instance in vast.ai (approximated 0.6$/1h).
 The peak VRAM is 27.8 gb, therefore, any GPU with VRAM > 30gb will safe for fine-tuning.
-The fine-tuning is done after 20 minutes with 100 examples, the data generation for polygon is completed after 1 hour (most of the time spent in GPT-4 instances generation and crawling process due to screen scrapping is quite expensive)
+The fine-tuning is done after 20 minutes with 100 examples, the data generation for polygon is completed after 1 hour (most of the time spent in GPT-4 instances generation and crawling process due to screen scraping is quite expensive).

 ## Plan
 - [ ] Implement (IA)^3 for few-shot fine-tuning
 - [ ] Implement flash_attention
 - [ ] Implement scratch-pad based GPT-4 agent to generate multi-turn planning and generating code
-- [ ] Integrate [Memorized fine-tuning LLaMa](https://github.com/huyphan168/Memorizing-LLaMa) (to be soon)

 ## Code Files
 This repository provides the following Folders and Files